abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/README.md

 python scripts/process_data.py
 ```

-3. View generated visualizations in the `visualizations/` directory.
+3. View generated charts in the `charts/` directory.

+## Configuration

+Edit the `config.yaml` file to adjust settings such as River Miles, sensor configurations, and chart parameters.

 ## Contributing